gpmcdonald/symoneural-os/README.md

-Here's a polished version of your README that improves the layout, enhances readability, and makes it look more professional:

----

 # SyMoNeuRaL OS: Scarthgap Migration Project

 **SyMoNeuRaL OS** is a Yocto-based system orchestrator designed for **high-performance computing (HPC)** and **embedded FPGA applications**.
 This project is currently undergoing migration to the **Scarthgap LTS (v2.8)** release.